james2406/CodeFirstGirls-York2016/5-javascript/README.md

 ## Lesson Three - using jquery with bootstrap

 You can use all Bootstrap plugins purely through the markup API without writing a single line of JavaScript.
-This should be slightly familiar to you, as it works simililary to how you set up bootstap.css with your html
+This should be slightly familiar to you, as it works similarly to how you set up bootstap.css with your html

 So, to add Bootstrap.js, just include the CDN (or file location) under jQuery.
 Then add your personal .js file underneath (optional)